 The Bloom house, named for its ability to convert sunlight into energy to power itself, is designed to generate as much energy as it consumes over the course of a year.
-25 solar panels generate a predicted 10.3 MWh of electricity annually.
+25 solar panels generate 10.3 MWh of electricity annually.
 This power is used to heat, cool, cook, light, entertain and otherwise power the lives of its occupants.
 During warm sunny months with long days, the home generates more power than it consumes, providing renewable power to the grid.
 Thanks to ComEd’s net metering program the meter gives a credit to the owner for over production during summer months.
 In winter, the shorter day and higher demand for electricity draw from the bank of power produced in the summer.
 The goal is to live carbon free and produce as much renewable power as the home will consume over the course of each year.